plausible/docs/docs/top-pages.md

 You can also group different pages or dynamic URLs by using asterisks.
 Track all the blog posts by using `/blog*` (if your blog subdirectory is named `blog`) or track Woocommerce checkout pages for your ecommerce (`/checkout/order-received/*`).
 You can add asterisks in front and back in the same way that you would use "contain" (`*keyword*`).
 It finds any URL containing a specific keyword.

-## Filtering out pages

-Do you want to exclude traffic that has visited a specific section of your site such as your logged in pages or your order confirmation page?
-You can filter out pages by using the "**Filter**" button on the top of your dashboard.
-The "**Page**" menu within the filter button includes option for "**is not**".

 :::note
 Do you prefer to display your page groupings permanently in your dashboard?
 You can do so using [our pageview goals](pageview-goals.md).
 :::

+## Filtering out pages

+Do you want to filter out traffic that has visited a specific section of your site such as your logged in pages or your order confirmation page?
+You can filter out pages by using the "**Filter**" button on the top of your dashboard.
+The "**Page**" menu within the filter button includes option for "**is not**".

 ### How it works

 Plausible Analytics records the URL path of each page view as the visitors are browsing your site.

-Query parameters are discarded from the path to make sure they don't show up as different pages in Plausible Analytics.
+* Query parameters are discarded from the path to make sure they don't show up as different pages in Plausible.
+This means that pages like `yoursite.com/index.php?article=some_article&page=11` will be reported as `yoursite.com/index.php` in your Plausible dashboard.
+If you still want some pages to be reported with the complete URL that includes the query part, [here's what you should do](custom-query-params.md)

+* In some cases, you might want to provide Plausible with a custom URL to use instead of the actual URL of a page.
+This is especially helpful to redact and aggregate multiple pages whose URLs contain user identifiers.
+This is helpful both from the privacy and analytics perspective.
+Here's [how you can aggregate page URLs](custom-locations.md)

+* Do you see identical page paths with and without a trailing slash (`/some_article` and `/some_article/`) in your pages report?
+This points to a duplicate content issue on the site and can be solved [with a 301 redirect](https://ahrefs.com/blog/trailing-slash/)

-If your website is a single-page application with `pushState` routing, Plausible Analytics will track page views automatically with no extra work.
-If you're using a frontend framework that uses the URL hash for routing, we also have a special [hash-based script](hash-based-routing.md).
+* If your website is a single-page application with `pushState` routing, Plausible Analytics will track page views automatically with no extra work.
+If you're using a frontend framework that uses the URL hash for routing, we also have a special [hash-based script](hash-based-routing.md)